tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 * Native library APIs (such as APIs for Java, C++, and .NET)
 * REST APIs (which are a type of web API)

-With native library APIs, you deliver a library of classes or functions to users, and they incorporate this library into their projects.
+With native library APIs, you deliver a library of classes or functions to developers, and they incorporate this library into their projects.
 They can then call those classes or functions directly in their code.

 {% include random_ad.html %}

 With REST APIs, you don't deliver a library of files to users.
 Instead, the users make requests for the resources on a web server, and the server returns responses containing the information.

 REST APIs follow the same protocol as the web.
-When you open a browser and type a website URL (such as https://idratherbewriting.com), you're actually making a GET request for a resource on a server.
+When you open a browser and type a website URL (such as `https://idratherbewriting.com`), you're actually making a GET request for a resource on a server.
 The server responds with the content and the browser makes the content visible.

 This course focuses mostly on REST APIs because REST APIs are more popular and in demand, and they're also more accessible to technical writers.
 You don't need to know programming to document REST APIs.
 And REST is becoming the most common type of API anyway.
-Even so, I also cover native library APIs in a [Native Library APIs](nativelibraryapis_overview.html).
+(Even so, I also cover native library APIs briefly in a [Native Library APIs](nativelibraryapis_overview.html).)

 ## Programmableweb API survey rates doc #1 factor in APIs